 Binders: All AVID students are expected to keep a binder that contains the work for all of their classes.
 It will be graded every Friday.
 Students will receive a rubric ahead of time so they can prepare their binder.
 Please review this with your student once a week to make sure they have it ready to be graded.

 Daily Planners: All AVID students are required to have a planner and USE it.
 They are expected to write down their assignments and daily objectives in this planner.
 Student planners will be graded at least once a week.
 While students will be notified of some planner checks ahead of time, some random checks will be done.
-The purpose of these random checks is to ensure that students are utilizing their planners consistently and thoroughly.AVID Tutorials: Twice weekly (Tuesdays & Thursdays), if not more often, your child will be receiving help from college students in tutorials.
+The purpose of these random checks is to ensure that students are utilizing their planners consistently and thoroughly.AVID Tutorials: Once to twice weekly, your child will be receiving help from college students in tutorials.
 We have tutorials during class because AVID students usually take more rigorous classes and need extra support from the college tutors.
 Your child needs to come prepared with questions over assignments they do not understand.
 They must have their Cornell notes from class and any other materials that will help them with tutorials.
 If they are not prepared, they miss out on the opportunity to grow as a learner.
 Students are graded on their preparedness, participation, written reflections, and Tutorial Request Forms (TRFs).

 pencil pouch (with holes so it fits in the binder rings) containing 2 pens (blue or black), 2 pencils, 1 eraser, 1 highlighter (any color)